-Downtown Brooklyn is home to more than 50 world-class arts and cultural organizations that play a central role in the community and economic development of the area.
-While the highly-acclaimed Brooklyn Academy of Music is one of the best-known cultural venues located in the area, scores of other organizations add to the Downtown Brooklyn’s unique character and quality of life, including the Mark Morris Dance Group, the New York Transit Museum, MoCADA, and more.
+Downtown Brooklyn is home to nearly 50 world-class arts and cultural organizations that play a central role in the community and economic development of the area.
+While the highly-acclaimed Brooklyn Academy of Music (BAM) is one of the best-known cultural venues located in the area, scores of other organizations add to Downtown Brooklyn’s unique character and quality of life, including the Mark Morris Dance Group, the New York Transit Museum, MoCADA, and more.

 The first phase of the District's development involved the renovation of the 80 Arts - James E. Davis Arts Building, which was completed in Summer 2004, becoming the Cultural District’s first completed project.
 The 30,000-square-foot building is home to twelve diverse nonprofit arts groups benefiting from below-market rents and shared amenities.